Disney Channel (Portugal): Audiences

 As of October 2012, Disney Channel Portugal has disputed the leadership of subscription television ratings, in terms of daily average, with Canal Hollywood, finishing second for all but one week.
 However, it was the channel with most shows on the top 15 along the month, ranging from five to nine shows per week.

-Disney Channel is the most watched children's channel and the 4th most watched channel in Portugal.
+In 2017, Disney Channel was the most watched children's channel and the fourth most watched channel in Portugal.

+Until 2022, the channel reached usually, on a weekly basis, the top 15 most viewed channels in Portugal, and almost always kept its place as the most viewed children's channel in the country.
+The channel ended 2021 being the 15th most watched channel in Portugal, but it began to decline in ratings in the following months and since then it has been usually surpassed by Cartoon Network and even Disney Junior.